For Your Information and

 Among liberals, the Dalai Lama is revered as a man of peace and as a leader of a politically correct (i.e., non-Abrahamic) religion.
 Among conservatives, he is honored as an innocent victim of Communist (PRC) aggression.
 But the preceding items show a far more complex, and darker, reality.

-“Masters of Wisdom” and her Theosophy – This is the Alice Bailey of
+Blavatsky's “Masters of Wisdom” and her Theosophy – This is the Alice Bailey of the

 Back to This Month's Index